-You must complete a final report (template provided), by the contract expiry date that includes:
+You will need to complete a final report (template provided), by the expiry date of your project agreement that includes:

 - Confirmation of full completion of the contracted deliverables due by 30 May 2019.

 The expenditure report details expenses incurred by the project.
-You must only use the funds provided to you for the purchase of the goods or services shown in the contract.
+You must only use the funds provided to you for the purchase of the goods or services shown in the project agreement.
 The amounts spent on these items will need to align, ‘within reason’, with the budget breakdown in your application.
-See appendix 3 for more details.

 - ‘Within reason’ means that minor variations, for example, one component costing slightly more and another slightly less, but with both maintaining their original specifications, will be accommodated.